Compact Lie groups: Euler constructions and generalized Dyson conjecture: Introduction

-This is easily accomplished by accordingly restricting the range. \\ The second problem is due to the fact that on $\pmb T^r:=\exp(y_1 c_1+\ldots+y_r c_r)$ we have the non trivial action of the Weyl group $\pmb W$,
+This is easily accomplished by accordingly restricting the range. \\ The second problem is due to the fact that the Weyl group $\pmb W$ acts nontrivially on $t\in \pmb T^r$,

-so that we must reduce the range of the $\vec y$ coordinates too.
+for any $w\in \pmb W$, so also the range of the $\vec y$ coordinates has to be reduced.
 We will show that this problem can be completely characterized in terms of the highest root of $\pmb G$: after a suitable linear change of variables $s_i=\sum_{j=1}^r A_{ij} y^j$ we will see that the right range of coordinates is expressed by the set of inequalities

 where $(n_1,\ldots,n_r)$ are the coefficients of the highest root $\tilde \alpha$ w.r.t. a basis of simple roots: $\tilde \alpha=n_1 \alpha_1+\ldots+n_r \alpha_r$.
-The volume of the whole group $\pmb G$ can be expressed in terms of the volume of the maximal compact subgroup $\pmb H$ and the integration over the region \eqref{region} of a measure function which results to give rise just to a generalized Dyson integral.
-On the other hand, the volumes of the compact groups can be computed directly by the Macdonald formula \cite{mac1}.
+The volume of the whole group $\pmb G$ can be expressed in terms of the volume of the MCS subgroup $\pmb H$ times an integral directly connected to the generalized Dyson integral.
+On the other hand, the volumes of the compact Lie groups can be computed employing the Macdonald formula \cite{mac1}.
 Thus, incidentally, we see that our construction will turn out to be equivalent to prove certain particular cases of a conjecture due to Macdonald, generalizing the Dyson integrals \cite{mac}.

-Next, we will extend all the results to the case when an arbitrary maximal subgroup $\pmb H$ symmetrically embedded in $\pmb G$ is considered.
-In this case the construction is a little bit more involved and will turn out to be related to a version of the Macdonald conjecture for certain integrals associated to non reduced root lattices.
+This construction is more involved, but it works as well, for non simply connected compact Lie groups, as we will show in Section \ref{pigola}.
+Moreover, this parameterization applies to all compact connected Lie groups.
+Furthermore, we will extend all the results to the case in which a more general subgroup $\pmb H$ symmetrically embedded in $\pmb G$ is considered, in place of the MCS one.
+In this case the construction will turn out to be related to a version of Macdonald's conjecture for certain integrals associated to non reduced root lattices.
 In fact, the more interesting point is not the proof of this conjecture, which can be obtained in a more general form using different methods (\cite{Opd}, see also \cite{OlPa}), but its relation to the geometry of compact symmetric spaces.

-We remark that this construction is also useful for concrete applications in Physics.
-Indeed, one often needs to work with an explicit realization of the parametrization of a Lie group, including the right range for the parameters.
+We remark that this parameterization is also useful for concrete applications in Physics.
+Indeed, one often needs to work with an explicit realization of the parameterization of a Lie group, including the right range for the parameters.